Wisc-HCI/UR3e_simulation/README.md

 source/opt/ros/${ROS_DISTRO}/setup.bash
 ros2 run relaxed_ik_ros2 velocities.py
 ```
-Whenever changes are made to velocities.py or to relevant files in the relaxed_ik_ros2 package, the package must be built and compiled everytime (colcon build command + . install/setup.bash command).
+Whenever changes are made to velocities.py or to relevant files in the relaxed_ik_ros2 package, the package must be built and compiled everytime (`colcon build`  +  `. install/setup.bash`).

 If you need a reference on how velocities.py (should) operate, then you can run
 ```bash